vsarsani/vishalsarsani.com/content/_index.md

     content:
       subtitle: ''
       text: |-
-        I am an Applied Statistician with a strong background and experience in Human Genetics and Computational Biology.
-I am currently doing a Statistical Genetics Postdoc at Harvard T.H.
-Chan School of Public Health, working on developing methods predicting future risk and finding target genes for complex diseases from multi-omics data (GWAS, Expression, Proteomics, Metabolomics, Methylation, etc.).\
+        I am currently a Statistical Genetics Postdoc at Harvard T.H.
+Chan School of Public Health, working on developing methods predicting future risk and prioritizing target genes for complex diseases from multi-omics data (GWAS, Expression, Proteomics, Metabolomics, Methylation, etc.).\
-        I completed my Ph.D. in Statistics from the University of Massachusetts Amherst and have a Master's in Bioinformatics.
-I worked as Application Computational Scientist for 3.5 years at [The Jackson Laboratory](https://www.jax.org/) and did Graduate Biostatistics summer internships at [Roche](https://www.roche.com/) and [Novartis](https://www.novartis.com/us-en/).\
+        I completed my Ph.D. in Statistics from the University of Massachusetts Amherst and also have a Master's degree in Bioinformatics.
+I worked as Application Computational Scientist for 3.5 years at [The Jackson Laboratory](https://www.jax.org/).
+During my Ph.D., I did Biostatistics Internships at [Roche](https://www.roche.com/) and [Novartis](https://www.novartis.com/us-en/).\
         **Specialties:** Statistical Genetics, Biostatistics, and Computational Biology
     design:
       columns: '1'